ahmed-bermawy/backend-interview-questions/src/fundamentals.md

 The Repository pattern provides a way to centralize data access logic and abstract the underlying data store, making it easier to test and maintain the application.

+additional benefits

+**Flexibility**: You can easily change the data source (for example, switch from a database to an external API) without affecting the rest of the application.

+**Reusability**: Repositories allow you to reuse logic in multiple parts of your app, reducing code duplication.

+**Testability**: It’s easier to test, as you can mock or replace the repository during testing.

+**Organization & Clarity**: Repositories keep your code clean and structured, making it easier to understand and maintain.

 <details>

 <summary>Example</summary>